tiecoeletrica/EcoApp_Backend_Nest/documentation/notes.md

 - encode / compress requests [x]
 - modify data that has ' because crashes bigqueryMethods [x]
 - on register project modify error message "projeto já criado" [x]
-- fetch accounts use like on name search []
+- fetch accounts use like on name search [x]
 - on register movimentations and budgets, put createdAt on optional parameter []
 - on movimentation and transfer movimentation of equipment materials needs CIA and SERIE []
 - don't allow inactive users to login []
-- on fetch users use like on name search []
+- on fetch users use like on name search [x]
+- bug on creating same identifier on diferente bases [x]
+- fetch movimentations history needs to filter by base []

 # Test 1 file